dancyxia/dancyxia.github.io/_posts/2015-07-16-codility-train1.md

 tags: [algorithm]
 ---

 I went for three coding interview.
 Succeeded in one and failed in two.
 The failure was because I was not fast enough to finish the coding.
 I have another coding interview to go.
-To make myself to be more efficient, I tried to finish all exercises from codility.
-Hope it helped the job interview!
+To make myself to be more efficient, I tried to finish the exercises from codility as much as possible before the next interview.
+Hope it helped landing the job!

+**Done**: Exercise 1 - 3

 ### Exercise 1: [TapeEquilibrium](https://codility.com/demo/take-sample-test/tape_equilibrium/) (Easy)
  Minimize the value |(A[0] + ... + A[P-1]) - (A[P] + ... + A[N-1])|.